-- With more than two decades in the adult club industry, Eric Langan joined RCI in 1998 and has led the company since 1999.
+- With more than two decades in the nightclub industry, Eric Langan joined RCI in 1998 and has led the company since 1999.

 - He acquired his first club in Texas at age 21 with $40,000 from the sale of his baseball card collection.
 Later, he acquired a controlling interest in RCI and became CEO, following its merger with his own publicly traded Taurus, Inc., which owned the XTC Cabaret chain.

-- Under Mr. Langan’s direction, RCI has grown both inside and outside of Texas, becoming the leading a consolidator in the gentlemen's club industry, as well as expanding the company into related businesses, such as bars/restaurants.
+- Under Mr. Langan’s direction, RCI has grown inside and outside of Texas, becoming the leading consolidator in the nightclub industry, as well as expanding the company into related businesses, such as sports bars/restaurants.